Amex hotel partners: What to know before you transfer your hard-earned Membership Rewards points

-Signing-up for credit cards through partner links earns us a commission.
+Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

-But you’ll almost always get a better value by moving your points to airlines.
-That said, there are some situations where transferring points to AMEX hotel partners makes sense and offers a nice savings over paying cash.
+You’ll almost always get a better value by moving your points to airlines, but there are some situations where transferring points to Amex hotel partners offers a nice savings over paying cash.
 Let’s have a look at each of the Amex hotel partners and when it’s a good idea to transfer points.

 1. Choice Hotels

 Often overlooked, Choice Hotels is actually one of the largest chains in the world.
 Even in the smallest towns, there is often a location nearby of one of Choice Hotels’ 12 brands.
 Here are examples of brands you might recognize:

 - Comfort Inn